 To prepare a USB thumb drive for updating LabQuest, do the following:

 1. Start with a clean and validated USB drive.
-See TIL 1782: My USB drive is not recognized by LabQuest.
+See My USB drive is not recognized by LabQuest.
 What can I do?
-If you are trying to recover a non-booting LabQuest, you need to use a drive that is 4 Gigs or less.
+If you are trying to recover a non-booting LabQuest, you need to use a drive that is 4 GB or less.

 2. Make sure that you are applying an update that works with your LabQuest.
 Original LabQuest will only support software version numbers starting with a 1 (for example, LabQuest App 1.6).
-LabQuest 2 will only support software versions starting with a 2 (for example LabQuest App 2.1).
+The original LabQuest cannot use update files intended for LabQuest 2 or LabQuest 3 (for example LabQuest App 2.1).

 3. If you haven’t already done so, double-click to unzip the .zip update file downloaded from: